 QR6.3 Evolving Consciousness

-People have long wondered how physical brains become conscious:
+People have long wondered how simple nerves can produce consciousness:

 QR6.3.1 Cell Unity